MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/delete-from-azure-arc.md

 ---
 title: "Disconnect your SQL Server from Azure Arc"
-description: Steps to disconnect and unregister your SQL Server instances from Azure ArcDelete Azure Arc-enabled SQL Server instance from Azure Arc.
+description: Steps to disconnect and unregister your SQL Server instances from Azure Arc.
 author: MikeRayMSFT
 ms.author: mikeray
 ms.date: 04/09/2023